scalespeeder/DayZ-CHERNARUS-Off-Shore-Oil-Rig-and-Sea-Platform-Custom-Structures-for-PC-and-Console/readme.txt

 Save your changes & upload if you need to.

 Restart your server and the new structures will appear immediatly, and then they will slowly stock with loot.
-If you do a wipe will start to appear immediatly.
+If you do a wipe, loot will start to appear immediatly.

 At the time of uploading these files you cannot spawn infected zombies over water, so you can't add infected to these locations.

-Org File Created by Your EZ Rich & Expansion Team, with conversion by Don Sibley For more help files for DayZ come visit us at http://bhaalshad.com
+Orig File Created by Your EZ Rich & Expansion Team, with conversion by Don Sibley.
+For more help files for DayZ come visit us at http://bhaalshad.com
 If you upload this to another Discord or webpage, please leave filename intact and dont take credit as your own.
 Thank you and enjoy :)